Mirantis/lens-extension-cc/README.md

 Now, as you make source changes, the build will run, and all you need to do is __reload the Lens window__ (`CMD+R` on macOS) to see your changes.

-You can also run a one-off development build with `npm run dev`.
+You can also run a one-off development build with `yarn dev`.

 > Note these steps will get much easier once [this Lens issue](https://github.com/lensapp/lens/issues/1741) is fixed.